xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 permalink: "/setup_instructions/"
 ---

-In the introductory talk on Tuesday, August 10th, we will provide additional details about this web site and Zoom rooms and Slack channels for our parallel sessions.
+In the introductory talk on Tuesday, August 9th, we will provide additional details about this web site and Slack channels for our parallel sessions.
-Here, now, we provide instructions for setting up your Cooley login enviornment, reserving one node for the day for hands-on lessons and setting up visualization tools.
+Here, now, we provide instructions for setting up your ThetaGPU login enviornment, reserving one node for the day for hands-on lessons and setting up visualization tools.